After I removed my poster from the test tube, it was all curled up. How do I fix this?

 Most of our products are returnable within 30 days of receipt, as long as they are undamaged and in re-sellable condition.
 Just email firstname.lastname@example.org and note your original order number.

 **Please note that due to their custom assembly, we do not offer returns/refunds for framed, wood-engraved, drop-cut, paneled, railed-canvas, or wall map prints.

 What’s the deal with shipping?

 We’ve helpfully included a hyperlink in our shopping cart that contains all manner of information on shipping.
 Click there and all will be revealed.
-Or, here are the broad outlines: a. we generally ship the same day you order; b. we ship all over the world; c. we offer several speeds of shipping, at appropriate prices; and d. we don’t kill our customers on shipping charges and in fact offer free standard shipping on domestic orders of $75 or more.
+Or, here are the broad outlines: a. we generally ship within 2 business days of your order (for print-only orders); b. we ship all over the world; c. we offer several speeds of shipping, at appropriate prices; and d. we don’t kill our customers on shipping charges and in fact offer free standard shipping on domestic orders of $75 or more.